BioBam/wdk-lib/API.md

 If the input is an empty array, set the value to null.

 Otherwise, return the first element of the array.
+Also returns null if the input is null, undefined, or not an array.

 ###### `input`<sup>Required</sup> <a name="input" id="wdk-lib.StepInputsValue.firstElementOrNull.parameter.input"></a>